MetPX/sarracenia/doc/sr3.1.rst

 subscribe
 ---------

-Subscribe is the normal downloading component, that will connect to a broker, download the configured files, and then forward the messages with an altered baseUrl.
+Subscribe is the normal downloading flow component, that will connect to a broker, download the configured files, and then forward the messages with an altered baseUrl.